Understanding Product Mix

 Types of Contraction:

-- Product Line Pruning: Removing slow-selling products to optimize resources.
-(Example: A smartphone brand discontinuing older models.)
+- Product Line Pruning: It involves dropping products that are not selling fast in order to streamline resources.
+(Example: A manufacturer of a smartphone brand is ending older versions.)

-- Divesting or Selling Products: Removing entire product categories that no longer complement business goals.
+- Divesting or Selling Products: Elimination of whole product lines that are no longer complementary to the business purposes.

 Benefits:

-- Frees up resources for more lucrative investments.
+- Saves resources to do more profitable investments.

 Example:

 A makeup brand is launching additional foundation shades and formulas designed for various skin colors.
-Similarly, an automobile brand offering different fuel options (gasoline, electric, hybrid) within a single car model.
+Similarly, an automobile brand offers different fuel options (gasoline, electric, hybrid) within a single car model.

 Benefits: